From the song, Tango:

 Who did it?
 A lover, a stranger, a friend…

 I first saw the house in 1974.
 I’d just moved from New York to Hollywood.

 The legendary casting director, David Graham, took me on a lay-of-the-land tour of Los Angeles.
 One of the historic properties that he drove me by was the landmark Samuel-Novarro House in the eastern—and highly tony—area of the Hollywood Hills known as Los Feliz.

 David pulled over for a couple of minutes in front of 2255 Verde Oak Drive and shared some stories with me.

 As David spoke, it was apparent that regardless of how many stories the house, designed by Frank Lloyd Wright’s son, might have on its own, the story of its original owner, actor Ramon Novarro, easily eclipsed them.
 The story of Novarro’s life was bigger than that of the home’s architectural legacy and was more interesting than the custom turquoise tile that the structure features.

 Ramon Novarro was born in the Mexican plateau city of Victoria de Durango, in 1899.
 He was a life-long Roman Catholic and three of his sisters, Guadalupe, Rosa, and Leonor, joined Convents and became nuns.

-The conflict between his personal life, his desires, his passion, and his religion—in early twentieth-century Hollywood—were troublesome for Novorro for the duration of his career and for MGM studio head, Louis B. Mayer.
+The conflict between his personal life, his desires, his passion, and his religion—in early twentieth-century Hollywood—were troublesome for Novarro for the duration of his career and for MGM studio head, Louis B. Mayer.
 Mayer offered time after time, to set Navarro up in a sham marriage.
 At the time, those arrangements were called lavender marriages.
 Time after time, Novarro declined to entertain the concept.

 During his MGM career, Novarro had a much greater interest than appearing socially correct in Hollywood.
 His consuming interest was his personal secretary and intimate companion, Louis Samuel.
 Ramon Novarro originally built the Los Feliz house for Samuel on extremely large and very private grounds.